clemsos/writings/_quora/2018-08-22-What-are-the-biggest-challenges-WeChat-faces-as-it-expands-outside-of-China.md

 language: en
 title: |
-    What are the biggest challenges WeChat faces as it expands outside of China? - Quora
+    What are the biggest challenges WeChat faces as it expands outside of China?
 ---

 Outside China, it won\'t benefit from the giant user base Tencent had